KWMC Inclusion Series

 Who can participate

 Interns in the first placement or in the advanced standing placement may elect to be in this project, which is in winter and spring terms.
-Approximately one placement day per week is focused on the project.
-Attending the Multicultural projects counts towards the student's practicum.
+Attending the KW Inclusion Series counts towards the student's practicum hours.

-Students interested in participating in the KW Multicultural project must do so during the planning phase of their practicum.
-This can be done by indicating interest in the KW Multicultural project when completing their profiles on the Field Placement Portal.
+Students interested in participating in the KW Inclusion Series must do so during the planning phase of their practicum.
+This can be done by indicating interest in the KW Inclusion Series when completing their profiles on the Field Placement Portal.

 Once the placements are announced, the practicum office shares the list of all interested students with the KW Multicultural centre who contacts the students to facilitate participation in the program.

-Interns who participate in th project receive a formal certificate of participation at the completion of the placement.
+Interns who participate in this project receive a formal certificate of participation at the completion of the placement.

-2013 Tentative Seminar Topics (open to students participating in the KW Multicultural project)
+2013 Tentative Seminar Topics (open to students participating in the KW Inclusion Series)

 Some of the seminar topics include: